DC-UK: History

+DC-TIPS

-DC-TIPSDC-TIPS was a magazine dedicated to game guides and tips for the Dreamcast and each issue was on average 128 pages long, for the price of £3.99.
+DC-TIPS was a magazine dedicated to game guides and tips for the Dreamcast and each issue was on average 128 pages long, for the price of £3.99.
 The magazine was launched as a companion to DC-UK and the two magazines were offered to readers in a special combination subscription.
 Issue #1 was published in March 2000, 7 months after "parent" magazine.
 The magazine was cancelled before issue #4 went to press, with most of the latest issue completed.
 Some of the commissioned work for future issues included Star Wars: Episode I Racer and Resident Evil – Code: Veronica.

 The magazine was launched by Will Groves who was editor for the lifetime of the magazine.
 Richard Owen joined as the full-time staff writer halfway through the creation of the first issue.
 In charge of art was Brad Merrett and the designer was Efrain Mendoza.
 Contributors to the magazine included Dean Mortlock, Nadine Pittam, Daniel Glenfield, Sally Meddings and Jon Billington.

 The colour orange was prevalent throughout the magazine, complimenting DC-UK's prevalent blue.
-It is worth noting that the Dreamcast logo in Europe was blue, and in the US and Japan it was orange.
+The Dreamcast logo in Europe was blue, and in the US and Japan it was orange.
 This made orange an obvious choice for DC-TIPS given that the design was so closely tied to its parent DC-UK.

 Although its run of magazines was short, DC-TIPS covered a relatively large number of games throughout its pages.
 The magazine would begin with a set of featured games with guides taking up between 5 (Sega Bass Fishing) and 20+ pages (MDK2).
 At the back of the magazine was a section named "Listings" which had tips for most games on the Dreamcast system.
 These tips would be between a short paragraph and six pages.
 The style in the Listings section was much more compact than in the front of the magazine.

 Some of the games featured included: